The Keystone Method™

 If this is the kind of work you're looking for.

 The Explore Call is the next step.
-Fifteen minutes on the phone, no prep, no obligation.
-If Keystone is a fit for your situation, we'll talk about which tier and what the first meeting looks like.
-If it isn't, I'll tell you that directly.
+Fifteen minutes to see whether Keystone fits the situation and what the first meeting would look like.
+If it is not the right fit, I'll tell you directly.